Taylor Ranch hurricane shelter retrofit is a year away

 “No funding may be spent until the agreement is finalized,” he said.
 “It is expected that the agreement will be completed before the new fiscal year with work beginning after that.
 The goal is completion of enhancements and retrofits by the beginning of the 2020 hurricane season.”

-Commissioner Charles Hines relayed his support to the project, telling Collins via email: “If at any point along this process whether the state or the school board you have any roadblocks or delays please do not hesitate to ask your commission to assist as this project is imperative to the health and safety of our residents and cannot be delayed for any bureaucratic reasons.”
+Sarasota County Commissioner Charles Hines relayed his support to the project, telling Collins via email, “If at any point along this process whether the state or the school board you have any roadblocks or delays please do not hesitate to ask your commission to assist as this project is imperative to the health and safety of our residents and cannot be delayed for any bureaucratic reasons.”

-Hurricane Irma hit Florida in September 2017 after reaching Category 5 strength.
-By the time it hit the South Sarasota County, it was downgraded to a tropical storm.

 Post a comment as